-- A. Provide new sanitary and storm sewer service with connection to existing sewer lines.
+A. Provide new sanitary sewer service with connection to new sewer line.
 Before commencing work check invert elevations required for sewer connections, confirm inverts and ensure that these can be properly connected with slope for drainage and cover to avoid freezing.
-Coordinate sewer location and invert elevation with site contractor. - B. Domestic water: Before commencing work check locations and sizes of existing systems.
-Connect to existing cold water main of sufficient size for new addition.
-Provide ball valve at connection point. - C. Existing natural gas service to building.
+Coordinate sewer location and invert elevation with site contractor.

+- A. Domestic water: Before commencing work check locations and sizes of new systems.
+Provide new water service into building with shut-off valve, approved pressure reducing valve with strainer and pressure gages if required.
+Coordinate new water service with site contractor. - 1.
+Coordinate water service requirements with Moore school district and Oklahoma City. - B. Provide new natural gas service to building from exterior gas meter.
 Coordinate with gas company for additional gas load on meter.
 Gas piping at 2 PSI.
-Provide regulators on each line serving gravity type appliances, sized in accordance with equipment.
-Coordinate new gas line installation across existing roof.
+Provide regulator on building exterior as required to provide low pressure gas to appliances, sized in accordance with equipment.
+Coordinate new gas service from existing meter site contractor and gas company (ONG).